PushPushGo logo PushPushGo push service GDPR compliant

 • eye-catching visuals that draw attention to your product

-• title that captures the essence of your product, maybe enhanced with emoticons
+• a title that captures the essence of your product, maybe enhanced with emoticons

 • main text describing your product

-• link to a landing page where you want customers directed after clicking on the message
+• a link to a landing page where you want customers directed after clicking on the message

 notification example